 Dr Sorell points out that no IT system is entirely immune to a sufficiently determined attacker.
 A properly configured security framework is multi-layered, incorporating best practice defences; monitoring and notifications; proactive means for staying informed about emerging security threats; effective mechanisms for users to report bugs and issues; and a timely, open and public discussion about security and privacy product developments.

-“It is evident that MGM Wireless designed with the highest levels of data security and privacy from the ground up,” he said.
-“In addition, they promptly address every issue that could occur now or in future in our ever-changing security threat landscape.”
+“It is evident that MGM Wireless designed their software and systems with the highest levels of data security and privacy in mind,” he said.
+“In addition, they are proactive in promptly addressing potential issue that could occur now or in future in our ever-changing security threat landscape.”

 About MGM Wireless (ASX:MWR)